Visdum-sales-commission-software

 Unrealistic targets can be dangerous!
 Your sales reps can altogether stop taking targets seriously.

 Unfortunately, unrealistic sales targets are not an uncommon sight in the tech industry.
 We recently heard about a company with such unrealistic targets for their sales reps that after three out of four quarters, most of their reps have achieved only between 20 to 45% of their target.
-This is dangerous as your sales team can altogether stop taking targets seriously, defeating any business target before you even set them up.

 A typical way to figure out the right target amount would be by looking at the average historical achievement.
 (Bottom-up Approach)